getify/You-Dont-Know-JS/up & going/ch2.md

 From here, go read the *Scope & Closures* title of this series for a much more in-depth exploration.

-## `this` Keyword
+## `this` Identifier

-Another very commonly misunderstood concept in JavaScript is the `this` keyword.
+Another very commonly misunderstood concept in JavaScript is the `this` identifier.
 Again, there's a whole set of book chapters on it in the *this & Object Prototypes* title of this series, so here we'll just briefly introduce the concept.

 While it may often seem that `this` is related to "object-oriented patterns," in JS `this` is a different mechanism.

-If a function has a `this` keyword reference inside it, that `this` keyword usually points to an `object`.
+If a function has a `this` reference inside it, that `this` reference usually points to an `object`.
 But which `object` it points to depends on how the function was called.

 It's important to realize that `this` *does not* refer to the function itself, as is the most common misconception.